Why are there calls to give anonymity to sexual offence suspects?

 The petition was launched to “provide balance in the criminal justice system”, avoid suspects becoming “targets of opportunist and deluded claimants” as well as preventing “police searches of the homes of suspects who have not been charged being publicised”.

-So far, more than 27,000 people have signed the petition.
-If it reaches 100,000 signatures, a debate in Parliament will be considered.
+If the petition reaches 10,000 signatures, the Government will respond.
+After 100,000 signatures, a debate in Parliament will be considered.

 – What are the arguments behind the petition?

 Supporters of the petition want to “redress the balance” in the legal system to protect the reputations of innocent suspects from the “lasting stigma” of false sexual allegations.

 They say it is unjust to publicise allegations against those who turn out to be wrongly accused and this can cause lasting reputation damage – especially in an era where articles remain on the internet indefinitely.

 The change in the law would also protect suspects from highly publicised searches and from becoming the target of “fantasists and false claims”.

 – What do critics say about the proposal?